MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   HRESULT add_TextureError(
       [in] ICoreWebView2StagingTextureStreamTextureErrorEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
-  /// Remove listener for texture error event.
+  /// Remove listener for TextureError event.
   HRESULT remove_TextureError([in] EventRegistrationToken token);
   /// Updates d3d Device when it is updated by RenderAdapterLUIDChanged
   /// event.